hackages/internship-training/README.md

                                   - The purchase page ( offical from hackages.io , depends on the environment )

 # Scope of the project
-Currenly working on the migration with Next.js
+Currenly working on the migration with Next.js => the next branch .

 Proudly done by Jawad & Alexis